 Degree: Master of Science in Engineering With Certificate of Specialization in Engineering Management

-PLEASE SELECT ENGINEERING, ONLINE AS THE MAJOR, YOU WILL BE ABLE TO SELECT ENGINEERING MANAGEMENT AS A SPECILIZATION DURING THE APPLICATION PROCESS.
+PLEASE SELECT ENGINEERING, ONLINE AS THE MAJOR, YOU WILL BE ABLE TO SELECT ENGINEERING MANAGEMENT AS A SPECIALIZATION DURING THE APPLICATION PROCESS.

 Area Director: Prof L. Lackman,

 The Engineering Management program focuses on providing entering and current engineering management personnel an opportunity to expand their business related knowledge base and skills to enhance employment performance to the benefit of both the employee and employer.
 The program offers similar curriculum to that currently offered on campus by our professional schools.* The program will have a strong on-campus component to enhance social networking, communications, and team building skills.
 All internet available lecturers will be offered 24/7, with a weekly home-room time to enhance the taped lectures and promote class interaction.
 The home-rooms will be held in early evenings to facilitate non-impact with the employees work schedule.
 All on-campus events will be held on Saturday mornings.